tezos/tezos-mirror/.gitlab/issue_templates/issues.md

 If you had a problem while trying to build Tezos from source, please include the output of `opam list -i` and any error messages that you saw while building.
 If you ran a second command which fixed the problem, provide us with the error you saw initially in addition to telling us how you fixed the bug.

+### History mode

+In which history mode are the node is running (full by default, archive, ...).

 ### Logs

 Please include logs with your bug report whenever possible.